Injury/ Illness Forms

 - Report the accident or injury to your supervisor.

-- Complete and submit Employee’s Work Injury and Illness Report to your supervisor.
-Forms available in sidebar at left.
+- Complete and submit Employee’s Work Injury and Illness Report.
+(Link takes you to a BP Logix form online)

 - Notify your supervisor of any unsafe work conditions.